aletheon/eleutherios-website/README.md

 Eleutherios (https://eleutherios.org.nz) is a global cooperative forum or conversation, among humankind (human or non-human)

-Normally, when a service (person or business) serves another service (person or business)?
-They do it, through a local forum, customer request or conversation.
+Normally, when a service (person or business) subscribes to another service (person or business)?
+They do it, through a linear or local forum, customer request or conversation.

 ```bash
 Forum (Food)